 Cultural mediation is thought of by artists and organizations as a field of creation, in which practices that include citizens are highlighted in a form of shared expression.
 Support for creation (incubation) through the artist residency in the college’s display spaces is envisaged, in its turn, as a space of cultural mediation that can expand interactions between artists and the community.

-3) Cultural mediation and intervention
+3) Cultural action, public policies, and territories

-The centre initiates or supports:
+The centre initiates or guides: